District Directory

 BACKGROUND:

 Rotary International requires District Governors to make an official visit to each club in the District once a year.
-The purpose of these visits include:- Promoting the goals of the Rotary International President,
+The purpose of these visits include:

 - Motivating club members to participate in service activities and district events,